reiko321/liri-node-app/README.md

 What Each Command Should Do:

 ----------------------------------------------------------------------------------------------------
-node liri.js concert-this <artist/band name here>
+node liri.js concert-this "artist/band name here"

 This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal: